 Why We Love Roasting Our Vegetables

-- Ease of Preparation: Roasting is relatively simple – just toss the vegetables in oil and seasoning, then let the oven do the work.
+- Roasting is simple – toss the vegetables in oil and seasoning, then let the oven do the work.

-- Minimal Effort: Once vegetables are in the oven, you have time for other tasks, making it a convenient cooking method.
+- Once vegetables are in the oven, you have time for other things to do, making it a very convenient cooking method.

-- Texture: Roasting often results in a pleasing combination of tender interiors and slightly crispy exteriors, adding a delightful contrast in texture.
+- Roasting results in a nice combination of tender interiors and slightly crispy exteriors, adding a delightful contrast in texture.

-- Presentation: Roasted vegetables can look visually appealing with their vibrant colors and caramelized edges, making them an attractive addition to any meal.
+- Roasted vegetables look great with their bright colors and caramelized edges.

 Top Tips for Roasting Vegetables at Home